 • If it dries out on day 2 (normal), revive with 1–2 tsp olive oil + a squeeze of lemon.

-If you make Making the Viral Jennifer Aniston Salad once, you’ll understand the weird internet loyalty—this is the kind of lunch that makes you feel like you have your life together, even if your browser still has 37 tabs open and you’re eating it standing at the counter.
-Save it, tweak it, make it your own!!
+If you make this viral chopped grain salad once, you’ll understand the internet loyalty.
+It is the kind of lunch that makes you feel oddly put together, even if your browser still has 37 tabs open and you are eating at the counter between tasks.

 Discover more from Soulitinerary